SteveKennyUK/the-anvil-metal-pub/README.md

 ## Deployment
+---
 ### GitHub Pages

 This project has been deployed to GitHub Pages.
 The deployment process is as follows -

 1. Log in to GitHub and locate the [relevant repository](https://github.com/SteveKennyUK/the-anvil-metal-pub).
+If you do not have a GitHub account, you may create one [here](https://github.com/join).
-2. At the top of the Repository, select 'Settings'.
+2. At the top of the repository, select 'Settings'.
 See below -
 ![ ](https://github.com/SteveKennyUK/the-anvil-metal-pub/blob/master/assets/images/deployment/image-1.JPG)
 3. On the 'Settings' page, scroll down the menu on the left-hand side and select 'Pages', near the bottom of the menu.
 See below -
 ![ ](https://github.com/SteveKennyUK/the-anvil-metal-pub/blob/master/assets/images/deployment/image-2.JPG)